-- 1) The loan payments charged by the lender must incorporate an escrow account for property taxes and homeowners insurance. - 2) The front-end ratio for the loan may not exceed 33 percent. - 3) The back-end, or debt-to-income, ratio may not exceed 45 percent. - 4) The City will not accept a position lower than second.
-Any financing other than the principal loan must subordinate to the City's lien. - 5) The loan procured must be fixed-rate for the life of the loan.
+- 1. The loan payments charged by the lender must incorporate an escrow account for property taxes and homeowners insurance. - 2.
+The front-end ratio for the loan may not exceed 31 percent. - 3.
+The back-end, or debt-to-income, ratio may not exceed 40 percent. - 4.
+The City will not accept a position lower than second.
+Any financing other than the principal loan must subordinate to the City's lien.

+5. The loan procured must be fixed-rate for the life of the loan with no prepayment penalty.
 Balloon payments are not acceptable.